Asymptotic frequentist coverage properties of Bayesian credible sets for sieve priors: Main results

 Using the posterior distribution $\pi(\theta | \mathbf Y)$, be it hierarchical or empirical, we construct the Bayesian credible sets as balls centered around some estimator $\hat\theta_n$ (typically the posterior mean, mode or median) $\hat C(\alpha) = \{\theta:\,d(\theta,\hat\theta_n)\leq r_\a \}$ where $\a \in (0,1)$ and $r_\a$ is the radius of the ball and satisfies

 In our analysis we also introduce some additional flexibility to the credible sets by allowing them to be blown up by a factor $L>0$ resulting in

-We show that these inflated sets (for sufficiently large blow up factor $L$) will have frequentist coverage tending to one and at the same time their size almost optimal in a minimax sense.
+We show that these inflated sets (for sufficiently large blow up factor $L$) will have frequentist coverage tending to one and at the same time their size almost optimal in a minimax sense under some additional restrictions on the parameter $\theta_0$.

 In the Gaussian white noise model with Gaussian prior, \cite{szabo:vdv:vzanten:13} shows that a key idea to obtain good coverage is that a trade-off between bias and variance is realized, so that the \textit{correct } value of $k$ (or set of values) is selected either under the posterior $\pi_k(k | \mathbf Y) $ or the empirical estimator $\hat{k}_n$.